-3.4.4 The Remuneration Committee has formulated proposals in respect of the principles of remuneration and the remuneration of individual persons.
+A 3.4.4.1 The Remuneration Committee formulated proposals with regard to the remuneration of individual persons.
+Yes

-The Remuneration Committee has reviewed the terms and conditions of contracts that were concluded with the management.
+A 3.4.4.2 The Remuneration Committee reviewed the terms and conditions of contracts that were concluded with the management.